How to apply to UHI

-Individual courses have their own entry requirements and you will find this information on individual course pages and in our online prospectus.
-You also need to make sure your English meets the proficiency level required by UHI regulations (UHI English requirements).
+Individual courses have their own entry requirements and you will find this information on individual course pages.
+You also need to make sure your English meets the proficiency level required by our regulations ( UHI English requirements).

 Applying to UHI

-The first step is to find the UHI course and campus you are interested in, using our online course search.
+The first step is to find the course and campus you are interested in, using our online course search.
 Once you have found your course, the next step is to apply.
-There are three routes to applying for a course at UHI:
+There are three routes to applying for a course :

-You can apply directly to the University of the Highlands and Islands using the .
+You can apply directly to the University of the Highlands and Islands using the International application form.
 Please download and print the application form, then complete and return it to the address indicated.
 With this option we receive your application immediately.

 We will also need your:

-- English Language Proficency certificate (See English Language Requirements page),
+- English Language Proficency certificate (See English Language Requirements),

 - Copies of high school diploma (for undergraduate course) or official degree certificate/diploma and transcripts.
 Where the certificates are not in English, the student is required to provide an official certified transcript in English detailing the qualification.
 We will accept photocopies at the stage of applying and will ask you to present us with the original documentation on your arrival.

 If you are still not sure which college to apply to, please take a moment to go through our guide for international students, Why UHI? and read about living in the Highlands and Islands.
-Please do not hesitate to contact either UHI International Office or admissions in a particular college if you require further information.
-We are here to help!
+Please do not hesitate to contact our International Office if you require further information.

 We have authorised representatives in many countries and applications can be routed through them.
 They will also assist in your visa application.
-These representatives should not charge a fee for either the UHI application or the visa application.
-If you have doubts about any representatives authenticity please contact email@example.com
+These representatives should not charge a fee for either the university application or the visa application.
+If you have doubts about any representative's authenticity please contact email@example.com

 See our list of authorised representatives.